Raton-Laveur/ce-tween/README.md

 # CE Tween
+![License](https://img.shields.io/github/license/slagtand-org/ce-tween)
 CE Tween is a tweening library for Gamemaker Studio 2.
 Using CE Tween, you can interpolate numbers towards a target through multiple equations that are included in the library.

-![License](https://img.shields.io/github/license/slagtand-org/ce-tween)

 > Do you want to know more about tweening?
 An excellent reference is Robert Penner's chapter about it, which you can read for free on his website: http://robertpenner.com/easing/

+CE Tween needs 4 parameters to work : the desired equation, the origin (value), the destination (final), and the duration.

+## What are the available equations?
+They are listed in the demo included in the project code. *The Catalyst version of CE Tween does not include this demo*.

 # Example
 ```gml